 Have you ever reflected on a decision you made and wondered how you came to make it in the first place?
 Science writer Jonah Lehrer was wondering just that while standing in the grocery store aisle weighing the advantages of Apple Cinnamon versus Honey Nut Cheerios.
 Most of us wouldn’t take the time to think about the process we use to make such a mundane decision.
 But then again, most of us are not trained neuroscientists who work for Nobel Prize winning researchers or write articles on brain research for magazines like Scientific American.

 Wondering how we make this and other simple decisions led Lehrer to investigate how our brains take on the task of making a decision, including which parts assume what duties, and how these parts battle and debate within the confines of our heads in quiet confrontations that are often subconscious.
-His work resulted in a book—“How We Decide”—that includes research every businessperson should know.
+His work resulted in a book—“How We Decide”—that includes research every massage therapy business should know.

 Brain research has advanced to such a degree that we can now understand some of the inner workings of the mind.
 In his book, Lehrer writes about how our minds evaluate a potential purchase.
 What may seem to us like a decision based on logic might actually be the result of an intricate dueling match that takes place in our brain.
 Further, depending on the situation, one brain function can overpower or immobilize another.